History of French wine: Middle Ages through the Age of Enlightenment

 The 1305 election of Pope Clement V was followed by the move of the papacy from Rome to Avignon.
 During this time, the wines of the Rhone and Burgundy region received a higher profile due to their preference by the Avignonese popes.
 When Petrarch wrote to Pope Urban V, pleading for his return to Rome, he noted that one obstacle to his request was that the best Burgundy wines could not be had south of the Alps.
 Following the prominence of Burgundy wine during the Avignonese papacy, the Valois Dukes of Burgundy took a keen interest in leveraging the region's wines into power and status.
 The Duchy would become one of the most powerful in France and very nearly its own kingdom—fueled in part by the prestige of the region's wines.

 The 14th century was a period of peak prosperity for the Bordeaux-English wine trade that came to a close during the Hundred Years' War when Gascony came back under French control in 1453.
 Following the expulsion of the English, Dutch wine traders took on a more prominent role in Bordeaux.
 The Dutch were avid traders, buying wine from across Europe (particularly the Mediterranean countries) for trade with Hanseatic states, and were eager to capitalize on the potential of the French wine industry.
-For most of the 16th and 17th century, the Dutch traders would play an intimate role in the fortunes of the French wine industry.
+For most of the 16th and 17th centuries, the Dutch traders would play an intimate role in the fortunes of the French wine industry.
 (See Influence section below).

-The Age of Enlightenment saw an increase in the study and application of winemaking methods with University sponsored studies and treatise on wine related topics.
+The Age of Enlightenment saw an increase in the study and application of winemaking methods with University sponsored studies and treatises on wine related topics.
 In 1756 the Academy of Bordeaux invited students to write papers on the topic of clarifying wines and the advantages or disadvantages of using egg whites as a fining agent.
-In Burgundy, the Academy of Dijon sponsored study on ways to improve the quality of Burgundy wine.
+In Burgundy, the Academy of Dijon sponsored a study on ways to improve the quality of Burgundy wine.
 In the vineyards, vignerons began focusing more on which grape varieties performed best in different areas and augmenting their plantings to capitalize on their findings.